-Expertise: Federal budget policy, discretionary spending, science, education, national security, economics
+Expertise: Federal budget policy, discretionary spending, economics

 Scott Lilly is a Senior Fellow at American Progress who writes and researches in a wide range of areas including governance, federal budgeting, national security, and the economy.
 He joined the Center in March of 2004 after 31 years of service with the United States Congress.
 He served as clerk and staff director of the House Appropriations Committee, minority staff director of that Committee, executive director of the House Democratic Study Group, executive director of the Joint Economic Committee, and chief of staff in the Office of Congressman David Obey (D-WI).